Inklingo

 verbA1general

-Use 'guardar' when you are putting an item in a specific place, often for safekeeping or to put it away neatly.
+Use 'guardar' when you are putting something away in a specific, safe place, like putting away clothes or keys.

 A small child putting a colorful wooden block into a large, open toy chest, illustrating the action of storing an object.